Theonlyhamstertoh/MY-NOTES-AND-LEARNING/THREEJS.md

 ```

 ## MeshNormalMaterial
 Normals are information that contains the direction of the outside of the face.
 A sphere is pointing to all areas of direction.
 Us for lighting, reflection, refraction, and so on.
 So this is what does the animation.
 Share common properties `wireframe` `transparent` `opacity` and `side`.
+It shows the direction of the particular vertices of where it is pointing.
+Pink = right
+Aqua = left
+light green = up
+purple = down
+lavender = towards screen